debrajrout/DevOps/README.md

 ### Register Here
 https://dev-hfest-m4zbc6xeb-debrajrout.vercel.app/

+## ❗ FOLLOW ME AND GIVE A ⭐ IN ORDER TO MERGE YOUR PR❗

 ## What is Hacktoberfest?
 Hacktoberfest is an annual event that encourages open-source contributions during the month of October.
 By participating, you can earn cool swag and get involved in the open-source community.
 ## Getting Started